-- B. Cash: Cash, as included in the statement of cash flows, represents cash on hand and on deposit at local banks. - C. Investments: The Association's investments include mortgage-backed securities issued by Federal Agricultural Mortgage Corporation (Farmer Mac) for which the Association has the intent and ability to hold to maturity and which are consequently classified as held to maturity.
+- B. Cash: Cash, as included in the financial statements, represents cash on hand and deposits at local banks. - C. Investments: The Association's investments include mortgage-backed securities issued by Federal Agricultural Mortgage Corporation (Farmer Mac) for which the Association has the intent and ability to hold to maturity and which are consequently classified as held to maturity.
 Held-to-maturity investments are carried at cost, adjusted for the amortization of premiums and accretion of discounts.
 Changes in the fair value of these investments are not recorded unless the investment is deemed to be other-than-temporarily impaired.
-Impairment is considered to be other than temporary if the present value of cash flows expected to be collected from the debt security is less than the amortized cost basis of the security (any such shortfall is referred to as a "credit loss").
-If an entity intends to sell an impaired debt security or is more likely than not to be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the impairment is other than temporary and should be recognized currently in earnings in an amount equal to the entire difference between fair value and amortized cost.
-If a credit loss exists, but an entity does not intend to sell the impaired debt security and is not more likely than not to be required to sell before recovery, the impairment is other than temporary and should be separated into (i) the estimated amount relating to credit loss and (ii) the amount relating to all other factors.
+Impairment is considered to be other-than-temporary if the present value of cash flows expected to be collected from the debt security is less than the amortized cost basis of the security (any such shortfall is referred to as a "credit loss").
+If an entity intends to sell an impaired debt security or is more likely than not to be required to sell the security before recovery of its amortized cost basis less any current-period credit loss, the impairment is other-than-temporary and should be recognized currently in earnings in an amount equal to the entire difference between fair value and amortized cost.
+If a credit loss exists, but an entity does not intend to sell the impaired debt security and is not more likely than not to be required to sell before recovery, the impairment is other-than-temporary and should be separated into (i) the estimated amount relating to credit loss, and (ii) the amount relating to all other factors.
 Only the estimated credit loss amount is recognized currently in earnings, with the remainder of the loss amount recognized in other comprehensive income.

 Gains and losses on the sales of investments available for sale are determined using the specific identification method.
-The Association did not hold any investments available for sale during the years 2018, 2017 and 2016.
 Premiums and discounts are amortized or accreted into interest income over the term of the respective issues.
 The Association does not hold investments for trading purposes.